sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.1/_sources/auto_recipes/index.rst

 ONNX.
 Next examples shows some recurrent code patterns and ways to rewrite them so that the exporter works.

-See :ref:`l-exporter-recipes` for an organized version of this gallery.

 A couple of examples to illustrate different implementation of dot product (see also :epkg:`sphinx-gallery`).